-The Prescriptive Provisions shown within Error!
-Reference source not found. indicate where flood related development controls:
+The Prescriptive Provisions shown within Table 1: Floodplain management prescriptive provisions matrix and

+Table 2 Prescriptive Criteria - floodplain management indicate where flood related development controls:

-- can be met through the implementation of provisions as indicated (yellow and numbered); - are not required (shown in green) - in the view of Council, cannot be met through the use of reasonable development controls and will require further justification to be supported using the performance based assessment approach (shown in orange).
+- can be met through the implementation of provisions in Table 2 as indicated (yellow and numbered); - are not required (shown in green) - in the view of Council, cannot be met through the use of reasonable development controls and will require further justification to be supported using the performance based assessment approach (shown in orange).

-Table 16: Floodplain management prescriptive provisions matrix
+Table 1: Floodplain management prescriptive provisions matrix

 Section of Floodplain

-Proposed Land use Flood Planning Level (FPL) to Probable Maximum Flood (PMF) Low Hazard High Hazard Other Flood Prone Land (Hazard Unknown)
+Proposed Land use (see Table 5 for definitions) Flood Planning Level (FPL) to Probable Maximum Flood (PMF) Low Hazard High Hazard Other Flood Prone Land (Hazard Unknown)

 1 Single Dwelling Houses 1,2,5

 2 Agriculture & Recreation 2,5

 3 Sheds / Garages / ancillary Residential 1,2,5

 4 Commercial and Industrial Uses 2, 6

 5 Medium to High Density Residential

-6 Critical or Sensitive Facilities 3
+6 Critical Infrastructure & Facilities or Sensitive Uses & Facilities 3

 7 Land Subdivision 4

 8 Tourist Development

 9 Caravan parks - short-term sites 5,6

 10 Permissible Earthworks 7

-Flood related development controls do not apply Flood related development controls apply (refer to numbered prescriptive criteria in Table 17 Prescriptive Criteria) If the proposal is to be pursued further, a performance based assessment is to be provided demonstrating that the proposed development is compatible with the flooding characteristics of the site (refer to the section "Performance based assessment" and Table 19 Detailed Assessment Criteria).
+Flood related development controls do not apply

+Flood related development controls apply (refer to numbered prescriptive criteria in

+Table 2 Prescriptive Criteria)

+If the proposal is to be pursued further, a performance based assessment is to be provided demonstrating that the proposed development is compatible with the flooding characteristics of the site (refer to the section "Performance based assessment" and

+Table 4 Detailed Assessment Criteria).

-Table 17 Prescriptive Criteria - floodplain management
+Table 2 Prescriptive Criteria - floodplain management